selwynpolit/d9book/book/services.md

 $nids = $query->execute();
 ```

 To do this using dependency injection you will need to inject `entity_type.manager`.
-Follow the procedure outlined above in [Controller details](#controller-details).
+Follow the procedure outlined in [Using Dependency Injection in controllers](#using-dependency-injection-in-controllers).